millenniumdigital/ATBSWP/README.md

-# "Automate the Boring Stuff with Python",
+# "Automate the Boring Stuff with Python"
 ## by Al Sweigart (2015)

 ### A repository of project and practice project solutions